Skip to main content

 Must-Try Dishes: Foie gras mandu in duck broth, Uni and caviar tofu with gamtae, King crab with oi kimchi salad

-What makes it special: A kimchi-centered tasting menu that treats fermentation with wine-pairing seriousness.
+What Makes it Special: A kimchi-centered tasting menu that treats fermentation with wine-pairing seriousness.

 $$ Upper East Side-Lenox Hill-Roosevelt Island American